matthewSorensen/blaze-amf/README.md

-*Warning: at the moment, this library implements draft 0.47 of ASTM F2915 - 12.
-Support for said standard will be implemented once I actually get a copy of it.*

 # blaze-amf

-A  blazingly fast [AMF](http://en.wikipedia.org/wiki/Additive_Manufacturing_File_Format) combinator library for the Haskell programming language.
+A  blazingly fast [AMF](http://en.wikipedia.org/wiki/Additive_Manufacturing_File_Format) 1.1 combinator library for the Haskell programming language.
 Usage is mostly identical to that of blaze-html and blaze-svg.

 ## Documentation